Educational workshops for middle and high school students

 Historical periods: World War II, history of the present time.

-Supports: Archival documents, videos.
+Media: Archival documents, videos.

-Main activity: Creation of a chronological frieze.
+Main activity: Creation of a chronological timeline.

-This workshop takes place entirely in the German language
+This workshop takes place entirely in German

-For 9th grade students, and LV2 high school students (beginner-intermediate level in German)
+For 9th grade students and LV2 high school students (beginner-intermediate level in German)

-Historical periods: 1930s, World War II.
+Historical periods: 1930s, WWII.

-Media: Reproduction of paintings, poetry, music, video excerpts, archival documents, booklet, German vocabulary.
+Supports: Reproduction of paintings, poetry, music, video excerpts, archival documents, booklet, German vocabulary.

 Main activities: Group work on pictorial works, musical discovery and video excerpts in German, artistic reproduction, support with an educational booklet.